Get the Diagnostic

 Measured Result

 47% reduction in intake-related rework.
-New hire onboarding reduced to 6 weeks.
-No compliance incidents reported during the measured 12-month period.
+New hire onboarding cut from 6 months to 6 weeks.
+No compliance incidents during the 12-month period after.

 These outcomes started with a verdict.
 Want to know if this is realistic for your workflows?